htilly/wireguard-docker/README.md

 - Implemented support for local routing.
 By default any container using this one as network won't be reachable from the local network.
 If applying "- LOCAL_NETWORK=x.x.x.x/x" the defined network will be routed back on eth0.
 Note: As for now this is "all or nothing".
 When applying a route back, all ports will be available from the selected network.

+- Automatically installs linux-headers-amd64 wireguard-dkms if not present...

 Example docker-compose:

 ```